dolphinwang/ImageCoverFlow/README.md

 ImageCoverFlow is an open source Android library that allows developers to easily create applications with a cover flow effect to show images.
 This library does not extend Gallery.
 Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.

-**Note**: looping mode is currently supported, non-looping mode will be supported later.

 ![Oops!
 The screenshot is missing!](https://github.com/dolphinwang/ImageCoverFlow/raw/master/imagecoverflow_screenshot.png)

 #### ImageCoverFlow is currently used in some published Android apps: